ripter/ColorSignal2D/README.md

 The code and data are represented on a 2D grid using a symbol (UTF-8 charecter code) and a [RGBA](https://en.wikipedia.org/wiki/RGBA_color_model) Color value.
 This allows the entire state of the program to be stored and loaded as text or an image.
 A color display can display the symbols in their color, while a text or coloreless display can render `Symbol#RGBA`.

+## The Grid

+A ColorSignal2D program runs on a grid of infinate size.

+## A Symbol

+A Symbol runs code when it is encountered on The Grid.

 # Design Decisions